LukePappa/Ourism/text.md

 Human beings have the capacity to cultivate mental clarity, and may dedicate themselves to that end.
-For those who choose that path, take up the habit of mustering mental clarity at will, as this is the most direct and effective way for you to progress.
+For those who choose this path, take up the habit of mustering mental clarity at will, as this is the most direct and effective way for you to progress.